 We test cameras both in real-world shooting scenarios and in carefully controlled lab conditions.
-Our lab tests measure resolution, dynamic range and signal to noise ratio.
+Our lab tests measure resolution, dynamic range, and signal-to-noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 We use both real-world testing and lab results to inform our comments in buying guides.
-Learn about about how we test and review on Digital Camera World (opens in new tab).
+Learn about how we test and review on Digital Camera World (opens in new tab).

 • Best wide-angle lenses (opens in new tab)